 On September 29 and 30th, from 12-5 PM EDT many of the world’s leading pediatric and veterinary cancer researchers, representatives from pharma and biotech, leading cancer and animal health foundations, and childhood and canine cancer patients will gather virtually, and free of charge for the second Paws for a Cure Research Symposium to share state-of-the-art science and what we know about cancers affecting both kids and pet dogs and to identify the most promising research and collaborations to accelerate progress for these most vulnerable patient groups.
 We hope you will join us!

 Through a partnership with science/medicine virtual event leader, Labroots, this year's Symposium will be co-presented by the Canines-N-Kids Foundation and Merck Research Labs, topics and presentations will center on

 - Cutting edge research in CAR-T cell immunotherapy, osteosarcoma, lymphoma, brain cancers and mor

 A major focus of the Symposium is the challenges faced by drug developers (large and small), particularly in smaller populations including childhood cancers, and the potential for comparative oncology approaches as a means to address important questions like predictiveness, patient population size and cost mitigation in clinical trials.

 A highlight of the Symposium is its focus on patients.
-The Patient Perspective was powerfully presented by speakers to include childhood cancer survivors as well as canine cancer patients.
+The Patient Perspective will be powerfully presented by speakers to include childhood cancer survivors as well as canine cancer patients.

 Forging New Collaborations

-Through networking and discussion participants will challenge themselves to think differently about the translational power of integrating canine patients into the drug development pipeline and a new commitment to work together to speed the development of new and better medicines our most vulnerable patients, two and four-legged
+Through networking and discussion participants in our 2020 Virtual Research Symposium will challenge themselves to think differently about the translational power of integrating canine patients into the drug development pipeline and a new commitment to work together to speed the development of new and better medicines our most vulnerable patients, two and four-legged